letakeane/ideagrave/REFLECTIONS.md

 Higher order functions: functions that take in a function (declaration/definition) as an argument and returns a function (declaration/definition) as a result

-My app does not contain any HOFs.
+My app does not contain any HOFs, TECHNICALLY.
 There are instances when a function is called with an invoked function, but that is not a HOF.

+The `app` function in my 🔗[`app.js` file](https://github.com/letakeane/ideagrave/blob/main/src/app.js) returns an object containing several functions.
+Though it does not take in any functions as arguments, I might still define this as a HOF.

 ## Closures